Rust-Commercial-Network/rcn/README.md

 Its guiding spirit is: share the information you receive, but do not reveal the identity of who said it.

-No recordings, no transcriptions, no AI bots.

-Following somewhat from above in following Chatham House Rule, we prohibit taking screen or voice recordings.
-We also disallow any other means of taking transcriptions, such as AI bots.
+Following somewhat from above in following Chatham House Rule, *we prohibit taking screen or voice recordings*. *We also disallow any other means of taking transcriptions, such as AI bots*.

 ### Meeting Option